terraform-mongodbatlas-modules/terraform-mongodbatlas-atlas-basic/README.md

 }
 ```

-The [examples] [Ex] folder contains detailed examples that show how to use this module.
+The [examples](https://github.com/terraform-mongodbatlas-modules/terraform-mongodbatlas-atlas-basic/tree/main/examples) folder contains detailed examples that show how to use this module.

 ## Cluster Creation Considerations